 How to Get to the Moorish Castle

 From Lisbon, you can take the train from the Rossio Station direct to Sintra.
 Once you get to the Sintra Train Station you should get the 434 Bus to the Moorish Castle stop.
-The Castle is a short walk from the bus stop.
+The Castle is a short walk from the bus stop just follow the signs.
 There is also access to the castle from Pena Park.

 Have you been to the Moorish Castle in Sintra?
 Or another castle that is now ruins?
 I would love to hear about your experience in the comments.